RazmikMovsisyan/microblogify/README.md

 Balsamiq was helpful because:

--It let me focus on layout and structure instead of details -It made it easy to share ideas and get feedback
+- It let me focus on layout and structure instead of details
+- It made it easy to share ideas and get feedback
--It was quick to use and good for early design work
+- It was quick to use and good for early design work

 The wireframes can also be viewed as a [PDF exported from Balsamiq.](assets/wireframes/balsamiq-wireframes.pdf)